-- € Submit completed forms to the Monteverde Institute either on-line or to mvi2@mvinstitute.org.
-If you are a minor, make sure you have your parent or guardian's signature on the MVI Participant Contract and Liability Waiver. - € Cut the bottom off the "Student Information Sheet" and leave it with anyone who might need to contact you while you are in Costa Rica. - € Read the Monteverde Institute Student Handbook carefully.
-Please address questions and concerns about the Handbook and MVI policies to mvi@mvinstitute.org.
-Submit the acknowledgement on the first page stating that you understand the Student Handbook contents to mvi2@mvinstitute.org. - € Obtain international health insurance (if your existing policy does not cover international travel). - € Arrange for any necessary immunizations. - € If you bring a laptop computer we strongly encourage you to get it insured.
-The Monteverde Institute is not liable for any damage that occurs to your computer during your time in Costa Rica. - € Leave copies your passport, itinerary, and insurance information with your family or emergency contact and with the International Programs Office of your home institution.
-This is very important in case your passport is lost or stolen. - € Notify your bank of your travel plans if you plan on using a credit or debit card while abroad.
-Consider leaving a copy of credit and debit cards at home. - € Check your phone service provider's policy for international plans for use US cell phone in Costa Rica. - € Check the packing list.
+- □ Read the Monteverde Institute Student Handbook carefully.
+Please address questions and concerns about the Handbook and MVI policies to mvi@mvinstitute.org and academic@mvinstitute.org. - □ Submit completed forms to the Monteverde Institute either on-line or to academic@mvinstitute.org.
+If you are a minor, make sure you have your parent or guardian's signature on the MVI Participant Contract and Liability Waiver. - □ Cut the bottom off the "Student Information Sheet" and leave it with anyone who might need to contact you while you are in Costa Rica. - □ Obtain international health insurance (if your existing policy does not cover international travel).
+Be sure that this insurance has COVID-19 coverage. - □ Arrange for any necessary immunizations. - □ If you bring a laptop computer, we strongly encourage you to get it insured.
+The Monteverde Institute is not liable for any damage that occurs to your computer during your time in Costa Rica. - □ Leave copies your passport, itinerary, and insurance information with your family or emergency contact and with the International Programs Office of your home institution.
+This is very important in case your passport is lost or stolen. - Notify your bank of your travel plans if you plan on using a credit or debit card while abroad.
+Consider leaving a copy of credit and debit cards at home. - Check your phone service provider's policy for international plans for use US cell phone in Costa Rica. - □ Check the packing list.
 Pack only what you will need.
-Remember that you will be responsible for carrying your own luggage, so pack accordingly. - € Understand and plan for your airline's luggage policy.
-Include the following on your luggage tags: Monteverde Institute 2645-5053 - € Check current information on weather, travel requirements/advisories, and any updates http://travel.state.gov/content/passports/english/country/costa-rica.html. - € Familiarize yourself with Costa Rican law/legal system and culture. - € If you will be away during an election, file necessary paperwork for absentee voting. - € Confirm your flight.
+Remember that you will be responsible for carrying your own luggage, so pack accordingly. - □ Understand and plan for your airline's luggage policy.
+Include the following on your luggage tags: Instituto Monteverde 2645-5053 - □ Check current information on weather, travel requirements/advisories, and any updates http://travel.state.gov/content/passports/english/country/costa-rica.html. - □ Familiarize yourself with Costa Rican law/legal system and culture. - □ If you will be away during an election, file necessary paperwork for absentee voting. - □ Confirm your flight.
 If there are any changes or cancellations, notify MVI at mvi@mvinstitute.org.